runspired/building-cross-platform/assignments/week-3a-javascript.md

 Click the Green `Create Pull Request` button, give it a descriptive title and explanation, then click the Green `Create pull request` button underneath the form to continue.

+## Gotchya

+I'm throwing an intentional kink in this one.
+I'll be pushing new work to my fork tomorrow evening, it will contain an additional exercise, as well as some additional tests for the existing exercises.

+In order to resolve the "merge conflicts" that might arise because of this, you will need to rebase.
+Steps for rebasing:

+- `git fetch upstream`
+- `git rebase upstream/class/week-2`

+I *shouldn't* be making any changes that will cause you to need to do more than this, but we'll examine how to resolve conflicts that aren't so easy during class.